skoczen/will/docs/deploy.md

 ## Deploy on Heroku

-Heroku is our recommended platform for deployment, because it's simple, easy, and free.
+Heroku is our recommended platform for deployment because it's simple, easy, and free.
 That's a tough combination to beat.
 You're in no way locked in to running will on heroku, though - run him wherever you want!

 #### Step 1: Set up your heroku app, and a redis addon.